Gauge invariance of the natural lineshape and dissipative dynamics of a two-level atom

 where $\Gamma_0$ is the decay rate of the TLA.
 This result is derived straightforwardly when the dipole gauge is used.
 In this gauge (the multipolar gauge with the dipole approximation~\cite{Andrews2018Jan}, also called the length gauge or Poincar{\'e} gauge~\cite{Stokes2021Sep}), the photon-atom interaction is proportional to $-\mathbf{d} \cdot \hat{\mathbf{E}}_{\rm F}$, where $\hat{\mathbf{d}}$ is the transition dipole moment of the TLA and $\hat{\mathbf{E}}_{\rm F}$ is the electric displacement field.
 In contrast, in the Coulomb gauge (also called the velocity gauge), where the interaction term is proportional to $ \omega_0\mathbf{d} \cdot \hat{\mathbf{A}}$, straightforward calculations lead to an (incorrect) emission spectrum

-Different gauge calculations leading to predicts differing by squared factors of the ratio of atomic frequencies to electromagnetic ones are commonly encountered when comparing calculations in the dipole gauge vs. the Coulomb gauge, and theoretical approaches to resolve the discrepancy have long been debated~\cite{Lamb1952Jan, Albert1959Sep,Starace1971Apr, Fried1973Dec, Kobe1979Jan,Aharonov1979Oct,Feuchtwang1984Jan,Lamb1987Sep,Milonni1989Oct,Rzazewski2004May,Funai2019Mar}.
+Different gauge calculations leading to predictions differing by squared factors of the ratio of atomic frequencies to electromagnetic ones are commonly encountered when comparing calculations in the dipole gauge vs. the Coulomb gauge, and theoretical approaches to resolve the discrepancy have long been debated~\cite{Lamb1952Jan, Albert1959Sep,Starace1971Apr, Fried1973Dec, Kobe1979Jan,Aharonov1979Oct,Feuchtwang1984Jan,Lamb1987Sep,Milonni1989Oct,Rzazewski2004May,Funai2019Mar}.
 For example, the induced transition rate of the metastable $2S_{\frac{1}{2}}$ state in hydrogen when weakly coupled with a rf field to the $2P_{\frac{1}{2}}$ state, as in Lamb's famous experiments which measured the eponymous shift~\cite{Lamb1950Aug,Lamb1951Jan}, also sees a similar difference factor in theoretical predictions~\cite{Lamb1987Sep}.
 Analysis of Lamb's experiments has led to conclusions that the dipole gauge gave better agreement with Lamb's experiment, and should also point to $S_{\rm ph}$ as the correct spectrum~\cite{Lamb1952Jan,Albert1959Sep}.
 Moreover, simple classical calculations based entirely on electromagnetic fields with no reference to any choice of gauge are in agreement with Eq.~\eqref{eq:sdp}.

 In the case of Lamb's experiment, the difference is typically explained in terms of the gauge-dependent definition of atomic-level observables and probability amplitudes as atoms pass through the rf interaction in the experiment~\cite{Funai2019Mar,Lamb1987Sep}.
 In contrast, the natural lineshape problem of the difference between $S_{\rm ph}$ and $S'_{\rm ph}$ has been explained using varying formalisms, from unphysical precursors present in the Coulomb gauge calculation~\cite{Albert1959Sep}, to analysis of the excitation condition of the TLA~\cite{BibEntry2013Mar,Stokes2013Jun}.